-The Riddler is Batman's puzzling arch nemesis in the DC comics, animated TV series, and movies.
-In 1948, this enigmatic villain was introduced to fans in Detective Comics.
-His alter ego is Edward Nigma, a criminal who is obsessed with word games, puzzles, and riddles.
-In 1966, the Batman characters were adapted into live action and the sinister genius character was played by Frank Gorshin in the '60s Batman television series.
-Then later, Jim Carrey played the villain in the 1995 movie Batman Forever.
-Fans speculated that he would be the new villain in the next Dark Knight Rises movie but that rumor was squashed when Bane and Catwoman became the new nemesis for the Dark Knight.
-Despite his absence in the last Batman movie, he is still a popular character among super hero fans who want to dress up as Batman's Riddler for Halloween.
-There are limited quantities of the Riddler Halloween costumes for sale.
-The official Riddler costumes are available for children, men, and even women!
-So check out these Riddler Halloween costume ideas or custom made Riddler cosplay costume ideas available for sale online.
+One of Gotham City’s most mysterious and puzzling criminal is the infamous Riddler.
+Back in 1948 in issue #140 of Detective Comics, this enigmatic villain was introduced to comic book fans as Batman’s new nemesis.
+The villain’s alter ego is Edward Nigma, a diabolical criminal mastermind who is obsessed with word games, puzzles, riddles, and ultimately messing with people’s head.
+In 1966, characters from the Batman comics were adapted into a live-action TV show called Batman which became a cult hit for its humor and campy stories.
+The standout stars include the sinister genius Riddler played by Frank Gorshin.
+After the 60s Batman television series end, it took almost three decades before another actor Jim Carrey to take over the role of this super villain in the 1995 movie Batman Forever.
+Despite his absence in the newer Batman movies in the past two decades, the enigmatic supervillain is still a popular character among superhero fans who want to dress up as Batman’s Riddler for Halloween.
 Now you can even get the classic 1960s Riddler costume from the campy Batman television series.
-So if you want to play homage to a classic Batman foe, try out this Riddler Halloween costume which which features a green outfit with question marks printed and a face mask.
+So if you want to pay homage to an original Batman foe, try out this Riddler Halloween costume which which features a green outfit with question marks printed and a face mask.

 Add a hot feminine twist to the Riddler!
-Now the ladies can have fun wearing this new sexy female Riddler dress for Halloween!
+Now the ladies can have fun wearing this new women’s Riddler costume dress for Halloween!

 Complete your puzzling nemesis’ costume with the official Riddler Cane by DC Rogues Gallery.